Help your kids prevent cancer

 "Worldwide, cervical cancer is a huge and preventable problem, but people should be aware of other cancers linked to HPV," says Erich Sturgis, M.D., professor in Head and Neck Surgery and Epidemiology at MD Anderson.
 "And they should know that the HPV vaccine can help protect them from these cancers too."

-Most adults develop HPV at some point, but most never know they have the virus.
+Most adults get HPV at some point, but most never know they have the virus.
 That's because the immune system usually clears the infection before it's detected.
-However, a small number of HPV cases lead to cancer.
+However, a small number of HPV cases lead to genital warts or cancer.

 Oropharyngeal cancer is the most common HPV-related cancer in men, Sturgis says.
 It forms in the tonsils, and around the back of the throat and tongue.

-This type of cancer is as common in men as cervical cancer is in women, according to Sturgis.
+This type of cancer is as common in men as cervical cancer is in women.
 And it's become more common in the past 20 years.

-Roughly 75% of oropharyngeal cancers are the result of HPV infections, Sturgis says.
-But unlike cervical cancer, which often can be found with routine pap tests, there's no way to screen for oropharyngeal cancers.
+About 75% of oropharyngeal cancers are the result of HPV infections.
+But unlike cervical cancer, which often can be found with routine Pap tests, there's no way to screen for oropharyngeal cancers.

-Other cancers caused by HPV also are on the rise, he says.
+Other cancers caused by HPV also are on the rise.
 These include:

 - Anal cancer.
-Roughly 12% to 15% of HPV-related cancers in men and women are in the anus.
+About 12% to 15% of HPV-related cancers in men and women are in the anus.

 - Vulvar cancer, which makes up around 12% of HPV-linked cancers in women.